moiseevigor/moiseevigor.github.io/research/cosmic-web/docs/PAPER-DRAFT.md

 Truth throughout is a particle-mesh (PM) N-body integrator: 128³ grid and 128³ particles in a periodic box of L = 128 h⁻¹Mpc (1 voxel = 1 h⁻¹Mpc), FFT Poisson solver, kick–drift–kick leapfrog with 90 steps from a = 0.1 to a = 1, Einstein–de Sitter (EdS) expansion in the primary runs and flat ΛCDM (Ωm = 0.31) in the transfer test.
 Initial conditions are Gaussian fields with a BBKS spectrum normalised to σ₈ = 0.8 (varied in Section 3.3), displaced by ZA to a = 0.1.
 Each approximation under test is evolved from the *same* initial field, so residuals are per-particle and exact.

 Time convergence of the truth (E10): doubling to 180 steps shifts the median final position by 0.008 voxels — three orders of magnitude below the effects measured — and leaves the model-versus-ZA comparison invariant (advantage −6.8% against both the 90-step and 180-step truths).
 Grid convergence is covered by the 256³ runs of Section 3.3.
-An external cross-check against a public simulation suite (Quijote; Villaescusa-Navarro et al. 2020) remains pending.
+An external cross-check (E12) validates the integrator against a production code: evolved from the CAMELS CV_0 initial conditions (2LPT, Ωm = 0.3, 256³ particles, 25 h⁻¹Mpc box; Villaescusa-Navarro et al. 2021), our PM reproduces the official Arepo z = 0 particle positions to a median matched-ID offset of 0.41 h⁻¹Mpc, with field cross-correlation r = 0.999, 0.984, 0.937 at k = 0.35, 0.66, 1.26 h Mpc⁻¹ — near-perfect agreement over the full range of scales used in this work, degrading only at k ≳ 4 h Mpc⁻¹ where PM force softening is expected to bite.

 ### 2.2 The residual measurement (E4)